bonndan/blimpy/README.md

 ## Control it?

-Press jump (space) to gain height and left crtl to sink.
-Otherwise the blimp is controlled like a boat
+Press jump (space) to gain height and left ctrl to sink.
+Otherwise, the blimp is controlled like a boat

 ## TODO